Grace's Story

 It was Australian cycling’s first ever Olympic medal in a women’s individual time trial and the nation’s first gold medal on the road since Athens 2004.

 Two months later, Grace announced she would be retiring from the sport at the conclusion of the UCI Road Cycling World Championships in September 2024.
-With two world championships silver medals already in her possession, Grace had one more chance to go for individual time trial gold in Zurich.
+With two world championships silver medals already achieved in her career, Grace had one more chance to go for individual time trial gold in Zurich.

 Grace carried her Olympic form over to become the world champion, completing the 29.9km course in 39:07, 17 seconds ahead of Dutchwoman Demi Vollering.